Freddie King tunes

 One of the three Kings of the Blues Guitar!

-Freddie King, the least known of the three kings, was Clapton‘s favorite.
+Freddie King, the least known of the three kings, was Clapton‘s favourite.

 His legendary instrumental’s The Stumble and Hide Away have been imitated by most aspiring blues guitar players.
 Freddie recorded many more and became known for it.